la2050/archive/_projects/2015/reading-partners-la-the-path-to-fourth-grade-reading-proficiency-for-1000-children.md

   How can the LA2050 community and other stakeholders help your proposal succeed?
 Network/relationship support: '1' How will your proposal improve the following “Learn” metrics?:
     - Percentage of children enrolled in early education programs
-    - District-wide graduation ratesAcademic Performance Index* scores
+    - Academic Performance Index* scores
     - >-
       Student education pipeline (an integrated network of pre-schools, K-12 institutions, and higher education systems that prepares students for